hvy/chainer-param-monitor/README.md

 # Parameter Monitoring for Chainer

 Statistics for weights, biases, gradiends can be computed during training with this Chainer utility.
-You can fetch statistics from any chainer model (**chainer.Chainer**) and repeat this for each iteration of epoch and save them to a log (e.g. using [chainer.report()](http://docs.chainer.org/en/stable/reference/util/reporter.html) to plot the statistical changes for a neural network during over the course of training.
+You can fetch statistics from any chainer model [chainer.Chain](http://docs.chainer.org/en/stable/reference/core/link.html) and repeat this for every iteration or epoch, saving them to a log (e.g. using [chainer.report()](http://docs.chainer.org/en/stable/reference/util/reporter.html)) to plot the statistical changes for a neural network over the course of training.

-## Targets

-- Weight
-- Biases
-- Gradients

 ## Statistics

+### Data

 - Mean
 - Standard deviation